indykite/indykite-sdk-go/README.md

 ```

 In order to access to the platform you must first obtain AppAgent credentials.
-This key can be obtained either from the [Admin Console](https://console.indykite.id)
+These credentials can be obtained either from the [Admin Console](https://console.indykite.id)
 or request one from your point of contact at IndyKite.

 ## Requirements

 - Go version 1.19 or later
-- An AppSpace, App, AppAgent, and AppAgent credentials
+- An AppSpace, App, AppAgent, and AppAgent credentials for all APIs except for Config API
-- Service account credentials
+- Service account credentials for Config API

 # Getting Started